 Skill: Representing Whole Numbers Up to and Including One Billion

-In the primary division, students develop an understanding of the relationships between the place values of ones, tens and hundreds.
-However, in the junior and intermediate divisions, they do not automatically transfer this understanding to larger numbers.
-This is why teachers must ensure that they understand that the value of any position in a number is always 10 times greater than the value of the position immediately to the right, and 10 times less than the value of the position immediately to the left.
-It is also important to examine the relationships of 100 times or 1000 times greater or lesser between place values in order to develop in students a deep number sense, especially a sense of large numbers.
+In the Primary Division, students develop an understanding of the relationships between the place values of ones, tens and hundreds.
+However, once in the Junior and Intermediate Divisions, they do not automatically transfer this understanding to larger numbers.
+This is why teachers must ensure that students understand that the value of any position in a number is always 10 times greater than the value of the position immediately to the right, and 10 times less than the value of the position immediately to the left.
+It is also important to examine the relationships of 100 times or 1000 times greater or lesser between place values in order to support students in developing a deep number sense, especially with respect to large numbers.

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
 44-45.

-Students need to learn to represent numbers in a variety of ways and to recognize them in their multiple representations.
-These skills help them make connections between a number, its representation, and the quantity it represents.
+Students should learn to represent numbers in a variety of ways and recognize them in multiple representations.
+These skills will help them make connections between a number, its representation, and the quantity it represents.
 Therefore, it is essential to expose students to different representations of numbers.
-It is also important to expose them to a variety of contexts that lead them to represent a number in each of the representations shown in the following diagram, as well as to move from one representation to another.
+It is also important to introduce them to a variety of contexts that will lead them to represent a number in the different ways shown in the following diagram.
+In time, students should ideally move flexibly from one representation to another.

-Teachers need to be aware of the order in which they tap into these 4 modes of representation with students.
-Baroody and Coslick (1998, pp. 3-8 to 3-16) suggest that a new concept should be presented in a real and meaningful context so that students can first create representations using words, then concrete and semi-concrete representations.
+Teachers need to be aware of the order in which they should introduce into these four modes of representation with students.
+Baroody and Coslick (1998) suggest that a new concept should be presented in a real and meaningful context so that students can first create representations using words, then concrete and visual (semi-concrete) representations.
 Only when they have developed some understanding of the concept can they move on to its symbolic representation.
 Students should be able to make connections between representations and move easily from one representation to another.

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
 64-65.

 Representations Using Words